SalomePlatform/smesh/src/Tools/YamsPlug/doc/index.rst

 Mesh module for remeshing 2D Surface.

 MeshGems-SurfOpt plug-in uses Distene commercial software MeshGems-SurfOpt, which is an **automatic surface remeshing tool**.
-This plug-in offers only the most common functionnalities of the tool.
+This plug-in offers only the most common functionalities of the tool.

 .. note::
   for a complete documentation, see :download:`MeshGems-SurfOpt: The automatic surface remeshing tool of the MeshGems Suite <files/mg-surfopt_user_manual.pdf>`.